 Anyone can text START to 741741 anytime, 24/7, and someone will be there to talk to them.
 It is completely confidential unless a supervisor believes that a texter is in imminent risk of harming him/herself or others.

 Family resource centers provide a comprehensive range of family support services to families with children (birth to age 24 years) who have been identified as having emotional, behavioral or mental health challenges, or who are at risk for developing such challenges.

-JCCA has 37 programs that includes foster care, residential treatment facilities, mental health services, case management, education programs and special services for children who have been the victims of sexual abuse.
-We serve New York’s neediest and most vulnerable children and families to insure that their safety, permanency and well-being leads to a life of stability and promise.
+JCCA has 37 programs that include foster care, residential treatment facilities, mental health services, case management, education programs and special services for children who have been the victims of sexual abuse.
+They serve New York’s neediest and most vulnerable children and families to insure that their safety, permanency and well-being leads to a life of stability and promise.

 To see what insurance you may qualify for visit their website.

 New York City’s department that handles child abuse issues is called the Administration for Children’s Services, abbreviated as ACS.
 People have many differing feelings about ACS.
 However, they exist to protect children and to help families.
 In recent years they have made significant policy changes and now their aim is to put supports in place in the home and keep children at home unless there is immediate risk of harm to the children.